paluneau/ScalaBrot/README.md

 # ScalaBrot

-A short Scala/Java program rendering the Mandlebrot Set in b&amp;w.
+A 100 lines Scala/Java program rendering the Mandlebrot Set in b&amp;w.

 Inspired by [this Haskell project](https://github.com/cies/haskell-fractal).